 Ashley is an academically trained human factors engineer and anthropologist focusing on human computer interaction (HCI) and user experience (UX) research and design.
 She is passionate about organizing and tea.
 Currently, she works as a UX research manager for Oracle Cloud Infrastructure.
 Additionally, she is a certified graphic facilitator and recorder, and she incorporates these skills into her work as a manager and UX professional.
-Before her latest role, she worked as a UX manager and Smartsheet and taught and designed instructional material for User Experience Design Immersive courses with General Assembly.
-Her past students work for organizations such as Disney Interactive, Wells Fargo, Microsoft, and Amazon.
+Before her latest role, she worked as a UX manager at Smartsheet and taught and designed instructional material for User Experience Design Immersive courses with General Assembly.
+Her past students work for organizations such as Disney, Apple, Google, Facebook, Microsoft, and Amazon.

 She has her B.A. in anthropology from UCLA and M.S. in human factors and systems engineering from Embry-Riddle Aeronautical University.
 Her writing has been published in a number of journals, magazines, and books, including a behavioral psychology textbook for Oxford University Press.

 Animate things are more important than inanimate.
 Put people before protocol, process, and products.

 Be honest, objective, and authentic.
 Have integrity and a healthy respect for time - it is a precious, limited resource.

 Know the goal, figure out the most direct way to get there, and get there - without sacrificing beauty or quality.

 Make the hard things as easy as possible and the easy things fun.

 Explore & understand the design challenge.
 Uncover insights about the domain, organization, & user.
 Discover the conceptual underpinnings for multiple possible solutions.

 Create a strategy & plan of attack for the design based on the data collected in the Research & Understanding phase.
 The first “tangible” design elements emerge.
 This phase is chalk-full of rapid iteration & exploring multiple possible design solutions.